-For new cars, according to AAA, a small sedan is the cheapest to own on an annual basis, coming in at a bit over $7,000, even less than hybrids and electric vehicles, whose yearly costs average $7,740 and $8,300, respectively.
+For new cars, according to AAA, a small sedan is the cheapest to own, costing $54.56 per mile, even less than hybrids (64.61 cents) and electric (60.32 cents) vehicles.

 There are, of course, other ways to get around besides a car.

 About 5% of commuters are straphangers, bus riders, and other transit users, according to U.S. Census data.
 While a mass-transit commute to work is not costless, it can certainly save money on a per-trip basis.